w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 title: "WCAG 3 Introduction"
 nav_title: "WCAG 3 Draft"
 lang: en  # Change "en" to the translated-language shortcode
-last_updated: 2024-05-16 # Put the date of this translation YYYY-MM-DD (with month in the middle)
+last_updated: 2024-05-16 # Keep the date of the English version

 # translators: # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
 # - name: "Translator Name Here" # Add one -name: line for every translator